Here we give an overview of the reduction process, and review some of the

 self-calibration solution interval (typically 15 seconds to 5 minutes).

-For the old ATCA correlator in continuum mode, this means a source which contains at
+For the ATCA in continuum mode, this means a source which contains at

-least 100 to 200 mJy on most baselines.
-For the CABB correlator, self-calibration
+least 100 to 200 mJy in most baselines.
+Self-calibration is discussed

 in Chapter 15.